Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Deep Learning based SOD Models

-\textbullet~\textbf{RAS~\cite{chen2018reverse}} embeds \emph{reverse attention} (RA) blocks in the top-down pathway to guide residual saliency learning.
-The RA blocks emphasize the non-object areas using the complement of deeper-level output.

-\textbf{5) Branched network} is a \textit{single-input-multiple-output} structure, where the bottom layers are shared to process a common input and the top layers are specialized for different outputs.
-Its core scheme is shown in Fig.~\ref{fig:SODcategory}~(f).
+\textbf{5) Branched network} typically addresses multi-task learning for more robust saliency pattern modeling.
+They have a \textit{single-input-multiple-output} structure, where bottom layers are shared to process a common input and top ones are specialized for different tasks (Fig.~\ref{fig:SODcategory}(f)).
+For example, C2S-Net~\cite{li2018contour} is constructed by adding a pre-trained contour detection model~\cite{yang2016object} to a main SOD branch.
+Then the two branches are alternately trained for the two tasks, \ie, SOD and contour detection.

-\textbullet~\textbf{SU~\cite{kruthiventi2016saliency}} performs eye-fixation prediction (FP) and SOD in a branched network.
-The shared layers capture the semantics and global saliency contexts.
-The FP branch learns to infer fixations from the top feature, while the SOD branch aggregates side-features to better preserve spatial cues.

-\textbullet~\textbf{DS~\cite{DeepSaliency}} consists of an SOD branch and a semantic segmentation branch sharing the bottom layers for extracting the semantically rich features.
-Each branch consists of a sequence of convolution and deconvolution layers to produce pixel-wise prediction.

-\textbullet~\textbf{WSS~\cite{wang2017}} consists of an image classification branch and an SOD branch.
-The SOD branch benefits from the features trained under image-level supervision, and produces initial saliency maps in a top-down scheme which are further refined by an iterative \emph{conditional random field} (CRF) and used for fine-tuning the SOD branch.

-\textbullet~\textbf{ASMO~\cite{li2018weakly}} performs the same tasks with WSS~\cite{wang2017} and is also trained under weak supervision.
-The main difference is that the shared network in ASMO uses a multi-stream structure to handle different scales of an input image.